 The best wireless printers allow you to print from any device without having to directly connect via USB or Ethernet, making it easier to print from your PC, laptop, or smartphone, great for folks looking for seamless printing ahead of the busy back to school season.

 All of the wireless printers in this guide come with either Wi-Fi or Bluetooth connectivity (and often both), which makes them incredibly flexible devices that are easy to install in any home or modern office.

 Some even add NFC (near field communication) connectivity for tap-to-connect convenience with compatible mobile clients.

 Because they don't need to be connected to a PC or router with wires, you can place them pretty much anywhere - as long as there's a power socket and decent Wi-Fi connection.
 Of course, it also means you can print from any device connected to your printer.

-By being connected to your network - albeit wirelessly - the best wireless printers benefit from advanced network features as well.
+By being connected to your network - albeit without wires- the best wireless printers benefit from advanced network features as well.
 If you have a small network, for example, every PC connected to your network can print to them, making them ideal for businesses.
 Many even allow you to scan and email documents directly from the wireless printer.

 So, we've compiled a list of the best wireless printers currently available alongside our price comparison tool, so you're also getting the best available deal.